 EEO-1 snapshots for pay data reporting for the 2017 and 2018 tax years will need to be submitted by September 30, 2019.
-The deadline was set in an order by a Washington D.C federal judge in April, with the pay reporting data periods confirmed by the Equal Employment Opportunity Commission (EEOC) last week.
+The deadline was set in an order by a Washington D.C federal judge in April, with the pay reporting data periods confirmed by the U.S. Equal Employment Opportunity Commission (EEOC) last week.

 The decision requires employers to meet two EEO-1 filing deadlines this year.
 The more traditional information required for EEO-1 reporting, such as employees’ race, gender, EEO-1 job category, and physical location category based on a payroll period in October, November or December 2018, must be submitted by May 31, 2019.
 (This is known as “Component 1”).
 To meet the new pay data requirement, known as “Component 2”, employers will need to submit hours of service and W-2 data on their employees as part of their EEO-1 reports by September 30.